FPAJournal.org14 Journal of Financial Planning | May 2018

 sisters, daughters, and colleagues who

-are women, so it’s easier to empathize
+are women, so its easier to empathize

 with their experiences in our profes-